 Pro Tips

-To truly see the color difference of Sete Cidades lake, your best bet is to go on a sunny day.
-Alternatively, when it is cloudy, the sunrays don’t reflect on the water and the lakes appear to be more or less the same color.
+To truly see the color difference of Sete Cidades Lake, your best bet is to go on a sunny day.
+Alternatively, when it is cloudy, the Sundays don’t reflect on the water, and the lakes appear to be more or less the same color.
+If you want to see the lakes from above, there are several viewpoints around the crater walls.
+The most famous one is Vista do Rei, but Miradouro da Cumeeira is on the other side.

-What to do around Lagoa das Sete Cidades
+What to do Around Lagoa das Sete Cidades

 Visit the Town of Sete Cidades